Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Supplementary Document

 \subsection{Woven composite models having same in-plane modulus}

-As discussed earlier, different woven composite models could have the same in-plane modulus.
+Different woven composite models could have the same in-plane modulus as discussed earlier.
 This can be easily visualized through histogram plots, as shown in Figure~\ref{img:single_hist} and Figure~\ref{img:double_hist}.
 For every single material and bi-material woven composite model, we use 9000 models for verification purposes.